budding-tech-savvy/Optimizing-Last-Mile-Delivery-with-GPS-Tracking-for-Accurate-Payouts/README.md

 #Used to fetch data coming through API into other sheet
 =importrange("https://docs.google.com/spreadsheets/d/1V5ZEd-OJQ0MhlEh3UBkxFIZ34SeMyfIRMJousxBGh-M/edit?gid=507610305#gid=507610305","Sheet1!A:N")

-#
+#fetched terms and condition regarding the extrakm from another sheet**
 =vlookup(O2,'Terms and condition'!$F:$H,3,0)/day(eomonth(B2,0))

+#used to count total number of days a perticular vehicle travelled
 =countif(F:F,F2)

+#calculated total km travalled by a vehicle
 =sumif(F:F,F2,N:N)

+#adopted to calculated total extra km payout
 =if(G2="ace", if(R2>1000,(R2-1000)/Q2,0)*8,10*if(R2>1000,(R2-1000)/Q2,0))

+#incentive calculation
 =if(Q2=day(eomonth(B2,0)),1000/Q2,0)

+#late reporting vehicle amount
 =if(J2>time(4,0,0),150,0)

+#overtime cost
 =if(((hour(M2)-8)+minute(M2)/60)<0,0,if(((hour(M2)-8)+minute(M2)/60)>0,1*150,0))

+#total payable amount
 =(P2+S2+T2+U2+W2)-V2

 ```

 **Data Visualization with Power BI:** Once the data is in the Google Sheet, Power BI is used to create interactive dashboards and visualizations for easier analysis.

-Challenges
+# Challenges

-# While building this project, we faced several challenges:
+**While building this project, we faced several challenges:**

-**Data Accuracy:** Ensuring the API returned accurate and up-to-date vehicle information.
+**Data Accuracy:** Ensuring the API returned accurate and up-to-date vehicle information.<br>
-Data Formatting: Aligning the incoming API data to fit the structured format in Google Sheets.
+**Data Formatting:** Aligning the incoming API data to fit the structured format in Google Sheets.<br>
-Integration Issues: Ensuring smooth integration between Google Sheets and Power BI for real-time updates.
+**Integration Issues:** Ensuring smooth integration between Google Sheets and Power BI for real-time updates.<br>
-Vendor Resistance: Initially, some vendors were skeptical about the system, requiring us to educate them on its benefits.
+**Vendor Resistance:** Initially, some vendors were skeptical about the system, requiring us to educate them on its benefits.<br>

-Technologies Used
+# Technologies Used
-Google Apps Script: To fetch data from the API and insert it into Google Sheets.
-The script handles data requests, processes the response, and stores it in the sheet for further analysis.
+**Google Apps Script:** To fetch data from the API and insert it into Google Sheets.
+The script handles data requests, processes the response, and stores it in the sheet for further analysis.<br>
-Google Sheets: Acts as the data storage solution for vehicle data, allowing easy organization and management of large datasets.
+**Google Sheets:** Acts as the data storage solution for vehicle data, allowing easy organization and management of large datasets.<br>
-Power BI: Used for creating interactive dashboards and visualizations to track key metrics like total distance, fuel consumption, and vehicle performance.
+**Power BI:** Used for creating interactive dashboards and visualizations to track key metrics like total distance, fuel consumption, and vehicle performance.<br>
-API (OpenWeatherMap or another custom API): To fetch dynamic vehicle data, including time, readings, and other relevant details.
+**API (another custom API):** To fetch dynamic vehicle data, including time, readings, and other relevant details.<br>